What are Twitter pitch fests?

-Twitter pitch fests are limited periods of time (usually one day) in which you can post a 140-character pitch for your book.
+Twitter pitch fests are limited periods of time (usually one day) during which you can post a 280-character pitch for your book.

-If you have a completed, agent-ready manuscript, by all means, tweet your pitch!
-It can’t do you any harm, and it doesn’t preclude querying agents by any means!
+If you have a completed, agent-ready manuscript, tweet your pitch!
+It can’t do you any harm, and it doesn’t preclude querying agents.

 Believe it or not, pitch fests actually do work.
-Busy, overwhelmed agents are often more likely to read and respond to an interesting twitter pitch than they are to a query.
+Busy agents are often more likely to read and respond to an interesting twitter pitch than they are to a query.
 It takes less time and a lot less effort.

 However, it will not take less effort on your part.
 Boiling your novel down to a short sentence is loaded with pitfalls.
 It’s surprisingly easy to turn your exciting novel into a one-sentence summary that would bore an elephant to tears.
 So, I would suggest that you read What’s Your Book About?
 How to Make a Pitch before attempting one of these contests.

-It is immensely helpful to read some twitter pitches first.
-You can get onto twitter right now and type #PitchCB into a search to read some excellent pitches.
-(Go ahead, do it now.
-I’ll wait.)
-Some of those pitches will make you want to BUY those books, which is precisely what the pitch is intended for.
+A good Twitter pitches will make you want to go out and BUY the book, which is precisely what the pitch is intended for.
 Contrary to what you may think, a pitch is not really about the meaning, theme, or inherent quality of your book.
 It is a sales tool.
 So, think about what would make you want to read a book, and convey that in your pitch.
 (A hint: Pitches, like queries, follow the story arc of your main character.)

-Here is a list of 2016 pitch fests.
-Like twitter itself, pitch fests are constantly changing and evolving.
+Here is a list of 2021 pitch fests.
+Like Twitter itself, pitch fests are constantly changing and evolving.
 There are probably a few that I’ve missed.
-And, some of these may vanish by next year.
-But that is the nature of publishing.
+And, some of these may vanish by next year, but that is the nature of publishing.
 It’s a volatile industry.

 Brenda Drake has done more to popularize twitter pitch contests than anyone else.
 Her contests are well organized, and attract many industry professionals as well as published authors eager to help aspiring writers.
 Agents keep an eye on her contests, and have signed on writers through their initial pitches.
 Make sure to read the contest rules carefully.